Karthik-Sivacharan/zeno-app/docs/MVP-Implementation-Roadmap.md

   - ❌ **Using Zeno feels rewarding and tactile – every interaction has feedback.**

 ### Post-MVP / Future Improvements 🔮

+- **Notification Blocking for Shielded Apps:**
+  - Screen Time's `ShieldSettings` only blocks app access, not notifications.
+  - Explore alternative approaches:
+    - Focus Filters (iOS 16+) — may require user to set up Focus mode.
+    - Guide users to disable notifications manually in Settings.
+    - Investigate if `ManagedSettingsStore` has other notification APIs.
+  - Goal: Complete silence from blocked apps (no distracting notifications).
+  - Optional: Add user toggle "Block notifications from managed apps" in settings.

 - **Dynamic Island Live Activity:**
   - Show live countdown timer in Dynamic Island when apps are unblocked.